elvezjp/IXV-util-MarkItDown/README_en.md

    - Extracts only basic text.
    - Lightweight and fast.

-You choose which mode to use when launching the program.
+By default the program prompts you to choose a mode at startup.
+Specify `--mode` to skip the prompt.

 ---